Baqend/guide/src/index.md

 Handler and Baqend Code are JavaScript functions that can be defined in the dashboard and get evaluated on server side.
 They come in handy when you need to enforce roles and can't trust client reliability.

 With handlers you are able to intercept and modify any object operation sent by a client.
-To register a Handler open the Handler page of a class on the dashboard.
+To register a handler open the handler page of a class on the dashboard.
 There are four tabs, one for each of the three basic data manipulating operations and onValidate to easily validate values.
 Each one has an empty function template that will be called before executing the operation.
 Here you can safely validate values or execute additional business logic.